dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/how-to-manipulate-a-flowdocument-through-the-blocks-property.md

 ---
 # How to: Manipulate a FlowDocument through the Blocks Property

-These examples demonstrate some of the more common operations that can be performed on a <xref:System.Windows.Documents.FlowDocument> through the <xref:System.Windows.Documents.FlowDocument.Blocks%2A> property.
+These examples demonstrate some of the more common operations that you can be perform on a <xref:System.Windows.Documents.FlowDocument> through the <xref:System.Windows.Documents.FlowDocument.Blocks%2A> property.

 ## Example to create a new and append an element to the FlowDocument